bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 61°
+- 62°
-- Clear
+- Partly Cloudy
-- 76% humidity
+- 79% humidity
-- 11 mph wind
+- 12 mph wind
-- 0% cloud cover
+- 46% cloud cover
-- 46 AQI 🟩
+- 45 AQI 🟩
-- 0.13 inches of rain expected in the next 48 hours
+- 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>